-Aloe vera for diabetes: know how to use it and get results
+Learn how to How to use aloe vera for diabetes: know how to get results

 The exact mechanisms of action for modulating blood sugars is unknown.
 It has been suggested that glucose is lowered in two ways; both decreasing insulin resistance and improving insulin production.
 Aloe vera gel suppresses adipogenic genes reducing the toxic effects of lipids in the liver thus decreasing insulin resistance.